Home » Italian Sauteed Zucchini

 How To Make Italian Sauteed Zucchini

-2. Add the zucchini in a single layer if possible.
-Let it cook without stirring for 2–3 minutes so it can brown nicely.
-If your pan’s too small, cook in batches.
+Warm the olive oil in a large skillet over medium-high heat.
+Add the zucchini in a single layer if possible.
+Let it cook without stirring for 2 to 3 minutes so it gets a nice golden sear.
+If your pan is too small, work in batches to avoid overcrowding.

 Chef Jenn’s Tips